cacao-org/docs/pages/cacao/cacao_start_DM_WFS.md

 ---

+## 1. Hardware mode: start DM process (if needed)

 If in hardware mode, run hardware DM:
 ```bash
 cacao-aorun-000-dm start
 ```
+{% include warning.html content="
+Do not run this command if the DM process is already running on the system.
+If in doubt, run milk-fpsCTRL and look for the entry DMch2disp-XX, where XX is the loop DM index.
+If it is present, you do not need to run the command.
+" %}

+## 2. Simulator mode

 If in simulator mode, run simulation DM and WFS: